Nation of Islam: Definition

-Scholars of religion typically classify the Nation of Islam (NOI) as a new religious movement.
-Elsewhere, they have labelled it an African American religion, a black nationalist religion, an "ethno-religious movement", a "religious nationalist" movement, a social movement, and a form of esotericism.
-Given that extraterrestrial spaceships feature prominently in the group's teachings, scholars of religion have also highlighted commonalities between the NOI and UFO religions.
-More broadly, the sociologist of religion Susan J. Palmer characterised the Nation as forming part of a "Black cultic milieu" in which it coexists alongside other black-oriented new religions, including Rastafari, the Black Hebrew Israelites, and the Nuwaubian Nation.
+Scholars of religion classify the Nation of Islam (NOI) as a new religious movement.
+Elsewhere, they have labeled it an African American religion, a black nationalist religion, an ethnoreligious movement, a religious nationalist movement, a social movement, and a form of esotericism.
+Given that extraterrestrial spaceships feature prominently in the group's teachings, scholars have also highlighted commonalities between the NOI and UFO religions.
+More broadly, the sociologist of religion Susan J. Palmer characterized the Nation as forming part of a "Black cultic milieu" in which it coexists alongside other black-oriented new religions, including Rastafari, the Black Hebrew Israelites, and the Nuwaubian Nation.

-The name "Nation of Islam" has represented two distinct organizations: the first was established by Wallace Fard Muhammad in the 1930s and existed until 1975, after which the second group was created by Louis Farrakhan in the late 1970s.
-Farrakhan's second Nation has differences from its predecessor, reflecting how the Nation's teachings have shifted over its history.
+The Nation of Islam has existed in two organizational forms: the first, founded by Wallace Fard Muhammad in the 1930s and lasting until 1975, and the second, established by Louis Farrakhan in the late 1970s.
+Certain differences exist between these forms, with Farrakhan's Nation adapting existing teachings and permitting a greater role for women.
 As an organization, the Nation is highly centralized, hierarchical, and authoritarian.
-Although there are members who privately break the Nation's rules on personal behavior and lifestyle—and who may not implicitly adhere to all the Nation's teachings—in general the group's practitioners display a high degree of uniformity and conformity.
+Although some members privately violate the Nation's rules on personal conduct, and may not fully embrace all of the group's teachings, practitioners generally demonstrate a high degree of uniformity and conformity.